 Which doses of T3 do I start dropping first?

 Some work on the latter doses first; others the first morning dose.
 It’s individual.

 Will I end up on the exact equivalent of NDT to the T3 I was on?

-Note that the five hormones in NDT makes it work very effectively based on so many patient reports, so you “may” end up needing less NDT than you think based on the amount of T3 you are on.
-It will be an experiment based on your symptoms, and based on labwork—the latter which you can do once you are finished transitioning and have held your final amount of NDT for at least two weeks and ideally four weeks.
+Note that the five hormones in NDT makes it work very effectively based on so many patient reports, so patients “may” end up needing less NDT than they think based on the amount of T3 they are on.
+It will be an experiment based on symptoms, and based on labwork—the latter which we can do once finished transitioning and have held the final amount of NDT for at least two weeks and ideally four weeks.